3L0C/wk/README.md

 The `key_chord` is the main building block of a `wks` file.
 This can be either a `chord`, `prefix`, or a `chord_array`.
-The chord is the most basic example of a key chord, and serves as a good entry point for this discussion.
+The chord is the most basic example of a key chord and serves as a good entry point for this discussion.

 ### Chords

-A chord is key chord that results in some `wk` performing some action, like executing a command, when the trigger key is pressed.
+A chord is a key chord that results in `wk` performing some action, like executing a command, when the trigger key is pressed.
 The formal grammar looks like this: